bvbohnen/X4_Customizer/Documentation.md

       - Path to the folder where unpacked files are written.
     * include_pattern
       - String or list of strings, optional, wildcard patterns for file names to include in the unpacked output.
-      - Eg. "*.xml" to unpack only xml files, "md/*" to  unpack only mission director files, etc.
+      - Eg. "*.xml" to unpack only xml files
       - Case is ignored.
     * exclude_pattern
       - String or list of strings, optional, wildcard patterns for file names to include in the unpacked output.
-      - Eg. "['*.lua','*.dae']" to skip lua and dae files.
+      - Eg. "['*.lua']" to skip lua files.
     * allow_md5_errors
       - Bool, if True then files with md5 errors will be unpacked, otherwise they are skipped.
       - Such errors may arise from poorly constructed catalog files.